Planning Out Your Estate through Clark Craig Law Office

-All of us have some sort of vague and ill-defined financial plan in mind – usually something like raising and educating our children, work ‘til late 50’s or early 60’s, then retire to a secure, worry free life of comfort, leisure and travel .
-Unfortunately, few of us have made any sort of effort to determine whether our goals are achievable and what plans we need make now to achieve those goals.
+All of us have some sort of vague and ill-defined financial plan in mind – usually something like raising and educating our children, working until our late 50s or early 60s, then retiring to a secure, worry-free life of comfort, leisure and travel.
+Unfortunately, few of us have made any sort of effort to determine whether our goals are achievable and what plans we need to make now to achieve those goals.
 Only by critically analyzing our current lifestyle and expenditures and making reasoned plans and projections can we determine what is required on our part.
 One of the first rules of financial planning states that “If you fail to plan, you plan to fail”

 The First Rule